The Curse (1987 film): Filming

 Principal photography began on September 29, 1986, under the title The Farm.
 It started with location work in East Tennessee.
 The main house was part of a 130-acre domain owned by Keith in Tellico Plains, called Hawkins Farm.
 The production headquarters were also located there inside an old department store, although the crew resided in nearby Sweetwater.
 Members of the rural community, which had no cinema, showed little interest in the shoot.
 Select scenes were also filmed in South Knoxville, and made use of Keith's parents' home.

 Six weeks were spent in Tennessee, before heading to Rome for studio interiors.
 At some points, the production used three units concurrently.
 Many of the crew members, including for the U.S. portion of the shoot, were Italians billed under American names.
 Keith used an interpreter to communicate with them.
 Filming wrapped up in Rome shortly before Christmas 1986.
 As with other Trans World movies, budget estimates varied wildly.
 It was pegged between $1.1 and 1.5 million at the pre-start press conference, then inflated to $4 million around release, before Keith himself claimed to have made the film for a meager $600,000.

-Star Wil Wheaton has reflected very negatively on the shoot.
-He has accused the producers of overworking him in violation of child labor laws, crew members of touching him inappropriately, and the director of being under the influence of drugs.
-He has also criticized Lucio Fulci for the poor treatment of his sister during the filming of her attack by infected poultry, which he directed with the second unit.
+Abuse

+Wil Wheaton alleges that during production when he was 13, he and his 9-year-old sister Amy were subjected to relentless abuse and exploitation.
+He claims they were forced to work 12-hour days across multiple film units without breaks, violating child labor laws, while the director was intoxicated and neglected their safety.
+Wil also alleges he was inappropriately touched by two adult crew members, had debris and real smoke blown in his face, and was shoved into actual cow manure for a scene.
+He alleges that the direction of Lucio Fulci, Amy had live chickens thrown at her and tied to her body to peck her, and her face was deliberately cut with a scalpel.

 However, comments by Amy Wheaton and mother Debbie to the Knoxville News Sentinel shortly after that scene paint a much less dramatic situation than the one described by her brother.
 Years later, Wil still refused to sign merchandise related to this film during public appearances.